 We all have common sense notions of heat and temperature.
 Temperature is a measure of ‘hotness’ of a body.
 A measure of temperature is obtained using a thermometer.
 Liquid-in-glass thermometers show different readings for temperatures other than the fixed points because of differing expansion properties.
-Some key points of Thermal Properties of Matter is given below.
+Some key points of Thermal Properties of Matter are given below.

 - Heat is a form of energy that flows between a body and its surrounding medium by virtue of temperature difference between them.
-The degree of hotness of the body is quantitatively represented by temperature
+The degree of hotness of the body is quantitatively represented by the temperature

 - A liquid in equilibrium with vapour has the same pressure and temperature throughout the system; the two phases in equilibrium differ in their molar volume (i.e. density).
 This is true for a system with any number of phases in equilibrium.

-- Convection involves flow of matter within a fluid due to unequal temperatures of its parts.
-A hot bar placed under a running tap loses heat by conduction between the surface of the bar and water and not by convection within water.
+- Convection involves the flow of matter within a fluid due to unequal temperatures of its parts.
+A hot bar placed under a running tap loses heat by conduction between the surface of the bar and water and not by convection within the water.